kianpu34593/asebasic/README.md

         ├── orig_cif_data
         └── setup.ipynb
         ```
-* Now you can download cif file in orig_cif_data.
+* Now, you can download cif file in orig_cif_data.
 You can manually select and download cif file from [The Materials Project](https://materialsproject.org/).
-Alternatively, you can also use the cif_grabber function in **ACTgpaw** by providing the API key and formula of your favorite material. cif_grabber function will download the cif file of the lowest formation energy.
+Alternatively, you can also use the cif_grabber function in **ACTgpaw** providing the API key and formula of your favorite material. cif_grabber function will download the cif file of the lowest formation energy.
     * We will use Cu as an example:
         ```python
         from actgpaw import utils as ut